-of a broad-spectrum antibiotic, which kills more than one type of bacteria.
-But
+Pelvic inflammatory disease (PID) is usually treated with a broad-spectrum antibiotic, which kills more than one type of bacteria.

 It sometimes takes more than one course of medicine to

 cure PID.
-Sometimes bacteria can become resistant to an antibiotic, meaning
+Sometimes bacteria can become resistant to an antibiotic.
+This means